 Alternatively you can view approved professionals on the following links:

 Members of Stroma Certification’s UKAS accredited Competent Person Scheme are certified as competent to provide installation work to an industry standard for consumers.
 Once any installation work has been completed the work needs to be notified to Building Control.
 Consumers are provided with peace of mind as you receive a work quality guarantee on notified works which lasts 6 years.
+Further details concerning the Customer Guarantee can be found here.

 Consumers may request a replacement notification certificate by contacting Stroma Certification: